RealSollyM/RealSollyM/README.md

 ### I am a Senior Software Developer with over 20 years of programming in different languages
 - 🔭 I’m currently working on ...
+  - a CrowdFunding App,
+- which will be followed by ...
   - a Shopping Manager App
   - a Budget Management App
   - a Doctor Visitation App